turnbasedgames/urturn/docs/blog/2022-11-01-semantle-tournament/index.md

 #### Prizes

-- Team leader winner gets the only tournament winner discord role.
+- Team leader of last team standing gets the only ultimate tournament winner discord role.
-- Winners will get a special discord role.
+- Players on the winning team will get a tournament winner discord role.

 #### Rules